Heavyweight Events

 (Women will only throw one Hammer.)

-• Madison Palmer — East Aurora, New York
+• Madison Palmer — East Aurora, NY, USA

-• Morgan Palmer — East Aurora, New York
+• Morgan Palmer — East Aurora, NY, USA

 • Marie-Audrey Ross — Mascouche, Quebec